Leaky Gut Syndrome in Cats

 How is leaky gut syndrome treated?

 The treatment of leaky gut syndrome is centered on decreasing intestinal inflammation to restore the barrier function of the intestines.
-In many cases, the diagnosis of the underlying cause determines the treatment that is required.
-In the absence of a definitive diagnosis however, there are some treatments that may be recommended.
+In many cases, the diagnosis of the underlying cause determines the treatment required.
+In the absence of a definitive diagnosis, however, some treatments may be recommended.

-Probiotics may be recommended to restore your cat’s normal intestinal bacterial flora.
+Probiotics (beneficial bacteria) and prebiotics (“food” for these beneficial bacteria) may be recommended to restore your cat’s normal intestinal bacterial flora.
 Your veterinarian can help you determine the best probiotic for your pet.

-Finally, additional medications may be given to treat intestinal damage.
+Finally, additional medication may be given to treat intestinal damage.
 Antioxidants, fatty acid supplements, fiber supplements, and other medications may be used to promote intestinal health and help restore normal intestinal function.